 - Managing a home does not mean doing all of the work.
 Sometimes it means delegating in an efficient way.

 - You have to decide what is most important to you.
 For me it is always having the kitchen clean.
 Because the clean kitchen means that we can do work in it.
 So whatever happens during the day, at the end of the day the kitchen has to be clean.
 When you have a clean kitchen you’re more likely to make food at home, and that saves money.

 My favorite recipe from Sonja is her Chocolate Granola.
 SO GOOD!

 - And whenever we have leftovers, I make sure those go in for lunch for the next day.
 We always prepared that the night before, so the morning is less hectic.
 I put out as much as possible the night before as far as lunch is a go, the non-perishables like bananas and trail mix or whatever.

-- My second priority is having clean clothes.
+My second priority is having clean clothes.
 As soon as I have a load to do I am making sure that it’s getting started.
 Now that my kids are older they can start the load, and when it’s done they can put it in the dryer.
-I have only recently had my older girls start helping put stuff away.

 - As the new school year begins and I go back to school teaching about half time, our priority is now to have the kids put away the dishes right away after eating breakfast.
 Last year I had the luxury of leaving after my family did, and it was a dream!
 This year I will leave at the same time or just before my family leaves for their school so I will not be able to clean up after them.